-Today I started a (hopefully) long term battery test with the ESP8266 board I reviewed here.
-The conditions are:
+Today I started a (hopefully) long term battery test with the ESP8266 board I reviewed here

 - powered by 3 AA batteries (serial)

 - every 10 minutes update temperature and humidity retrieved from a DHT11 to thingspeak

 - go the deep sleep between the posts